Overview

 print("Camera has started")

-Closes the control on the user interface and displays the previous control in the display stack
+Close the specified control on the interface and return to the previous control in the display stack.

 Variables